This is by far the best Flat Roof Installation.

 Temporary Roofing makes for added cost

 Added expense to cover the roof with a temporary plastic till the proper membrane could be installed.
-Maybe when planning a new construction, the roof should have been thought out before the start of the construction and completed first before the inside was being done.
+Maybe when planning new construction, the roof should have been thought out before the start of the construction and completed first before the inside was being done.

-Insulation before the roof deck was installed
+Insulation under the roof deck

 Insulation before the roof deck was installed with closed cell polyurethane spray.
 Excellent work and thorough work.